-Under the terms of the transaction, as set forth in the Asset Purchase Agreement, dated February 15, 2019, Memorial Mortuary Inc. paid a net purchase price of \$3,315,647 for the business and assets of Probst Family Funerals and Heber Valley Funeral Home, subject to a \$150,000 holdback.
+Under the terms of the transaction, as set forth in the Asset Purchase Agreement, dated February 15, 2019, Memorial Mortuary Inc. paid a net purchase price of \$3,315,647 for the business and assets of Probst Family Funerals and Heber Valley Funeral Home, subject to a \$150,000 holdback deposited into an escrow account.
 In August 2019, this escrow account was settled and \$137,550 was paid to the prior owners.